PaddyCube/ds4_driver/README.md

 [`teleop_twist_joy`](http://wiki.ros.org/teleop_twist_joy) but is specifically for a DualShock 4.

+### HINT
+You need to keep button RT pressed to send commands.
+This way, joystick will not send zero-velocity, when not in use.This would otherwise cause issues when used with other cmd_vel sources simultaneously (i.e. cmd_vel from joystick and navigation stack at the same time).

 ### Parameters

 - `~stamped` (default: `false`): whether to publish `Twist` or `TwistStamped`